mrezanasiri/Instagram-Unfollowing/README.md

 ** NOT ACTIVELY MAINTAINED.
 Last time I checked, this doesn't work anymore &#9785;. **

 Changes in the Instagram API have rendered third-party Instagram follower/following applications temporarily obsolete.
-This is a simple, direct method for checking who unfollowed you.
+Before a better fix comes along, this is a simple, direct method for checking who unfollowed you.

 Dependencies: Selenium, ChromeDriver